Rabka-Zdrój

 Rabka-Zdrój (/pl/, Goral: Robka, colloquially: Rabka) is a spa town in Lesser Poland Voivodeship, Poland.
 It is located between Kraków and Zakopane in a valley on the northern slopes of the Gorce Mountains, where the rivers Poniczanka and Słonka join the river Raba.
 It has about 13,000 inhabitants.
 There is a substantial population of Gorals in the town.

 Rabka was always known for its salt-works, and from 1864 became a popular spa town.
 The first treatment centre for children was established a few years later and continues to this day.
 Hydrotherapy continues to be utilised in local hospital and sanatoriums.

 The Władysław Orkan Museum established in a former 17th-century larch-wood church, includes a collection of folk sculpture and paintings on glass.
 It also houses the "Order of the Smile Museum" (which children award to adults) and hosts events such as a winter carnival, the Carpathian Festival of Children's Regional Ensembles and the Mountain Children's Holiday International Festival.
 Other entertainment and folk events are held in the summer season.

-Nazi Police School
+History

+The name was first mentioned by Jan Długosz, who, referring to a document issued by Bolesław V the Chaste in 1254, recorded it as Sal in Rabschcyca.
+This would indicate that Rabka's brine springs were already known at that time and were probably used by the Cistercian monasery, whose estates included Rabka.

+In 1595, the village, situated in Szczyrzyc County in the Kraków Voivodeship, was owned by Anna Jordanowa née Sieniawska, wife of the Castellan of Kraków.

+As Eugeniusz Janota wrote in 1860 in his Guide o Excursions to Babia Góra, the Tatra Mountains and the Pieniny Mountains: "To the east of this village, toward the hamlet called Słone, situated on the Słonka stream, there are six springs of salty, iodine-bromine and ferruginous water.
+From timme immemorial, the Beskid highlanders used them to cure goitres.
+However, following a report submitted by a physician, in 1813 they were blocked with stones by order of the government and guarded to prevent people from drawing water from them.
+The name of one of these springs, located on the manor grounds, Za Szybiskiem, suggests that mines once existed here, undoubtedly salt mines."

+Research conducted in 1858 by the Kraków chemist Adolf Aleksandrowicz and the physician Fryderyk Skobel established that the locar brine springs were among the strongest iodine-bromine brines in Europe.
+As E. Janota noted in the aforementioned guide, the temperature of the springs was approximately +12°C, while their specific gravity varied.
+One pound of water from one spring contained 126.41 grains of medicinal substances, and water from another containded 177.6 grains, including chlorine, iodine, bromine, alkaline, carbonates, iron and some lime, as well as carbonic acid.
+The first bathing and therapeutic establishment was founded in 1864, and eight years later a children's treatment centre was opened.
+Rabka's distinctive microclimate allowed it to develop rapidly, particularly as a children's health resort.